Bob Saget, beloved TV dad of ‘Full House,’ dead at 65

 LOS ANGELES (AP) — Bob Saget, the actor-comedian known for his role as beloved single dad Danny Tanner on the sitcom “Full House” and as the wisecracking host of “America’s Funniest Home Videos,” has died, according to authorities in Florida.
 He was 65.

-The sheriff’s office in Orange County, Florida, was called Sunday about an “unresponsive man” in a hotel room at the Ritz-Carlton in Orlando, according to a sheriff’s statement on Twitter.
+Deputies in Orange County, Florida, were called Sunday about an “unresponsive man” in a hotel room at the Ritz-Carlton in Orlando and found Saget dead, according to a sheriff’s statement on Twitter.
+Detectives found “no signs of foul play or drug use in this case.”

-The man was identified as Robert Saget and death was pronounced at the scene, the statement said, adding that detectives found “no signs of foul play or drug use in this case.”
+Saget was in Florida as part of his “I Don’t Do Negative Comedy Tour.”
+After warm audience receptions to his gigs Friday in Orlando and Saturday in the Ponte Vedra Beach resort area, he celebrated online.

-Saget was in Florida as part of his “I Don’t Do Negative Comedy Tour,” according to his Twitter feed.
+“I’m back in comedy like I was when I was 26.
+I guess I’m finding my new voice and loving every moment of it,” he posted Saturday on Instagram.

 Fellow comedians and friends praised Saget not only for his wit, but his kindness.